mynameisariel/geomap/GeoMap - SDP/README.md

 Installation of the code editor [Visual Studio Code](https://code.visualstudio.com/) is required to access GeoMap.

-In its current phase of development, GeoMap can only be hosted locally and accessed through the code itself.
+Unfortunately, in its current phase of development, GeoMap can only be hosted locally and accessed through the code itself.
 As a result, it is advisable to be careful and not modify the existing code.
 The following steps will allow for the best user experience.

 ### Download